DearCM1/South-Island-Recipes/Recipes/Pad Thai.md

 ## Notes

+1. Adding boiling water in step 1. helps the peanut butter mix.

-1. Around step 9. in methodology, taste and season.
+2. Around step 9. in methodology, taste and season.